Exploring Email Timestamp Retrieval via Graph API

 }

-Backend Script for Authenticating and Fetching Data
+Backend Script for Data Fetching and Authentication

-Authentication and Data Retrieval with C#
+Using C# for Authentication and Data Retrieval

 public class ClientCredentialProvider : IAuthenticationProvider